betterscientificsoftware/bssw.io/CuratedContent/UsingPersonalKanban.md

-# Using a Personal Kanban for Productivity
+# Using Personal Kanban for Productivity

 #### Contributed by [Patricia  Grubel](https://github.com/pagrubel "Patricia Grubel Github Profile")
 #### Publication date: May 18, 2020